 Do I Have to Add Walnuts?

 I didn’t add walnuts to the batter but I do like adding decorating with chopped walnuts.
-Gives it a nice look and crunchy texture.
+It gives it a nice look and crunchy texture.
 However, feel free to completely omit the walnuts.

 - Don’t overbake the cake.
 Bake for 45-48 minutes or until a toothpick inserted in the center comes out clean.
 All oven temperatures vary so keep an eye on it.